NOW ACCEPTING NEW CLIENTS! TUES/WED AVAILABLE STARTING IN FEBRUARY!

 Anal Gland Expressions

-• Scooting the rear end along the floor or lawn
+• Scooting or dragging their rear on the floor

 • Obesity